rthrblck/guidelines/README.md

   - [ ] Figure out how to handle state updates from field inputs (start with Storybook)
     - [x] Implement a checkbox changeHandler in Storybook
     - [x] Convert Checkbox component from class component to functional component
-    - [ ] Implement a second checkbox to abstract the checkbox identity
+    - [ ] Figure out how to abstract changeHandlers to use them with multiple field inputs an repeat less code.
+According to Alan, setting the state props (are they props?) should be done manually and individually to be more human friendly, but instead of writing a changeHandler for each input field that should be abstracted.
+Implement a second checkbox to abstract the checkbox identity
     - [ ] Define all input field states
     - [ ] Define all props needed for states
+    - [ ] Implement basic forms of all user input fields, with appropriate naming.
   - [ ] Create custom input field component, and figure out how to add instance-specific variations
   - [ ] Is Formgroup (currently used in test Checkbox component) useful for putting together each Card's input fields?
 If so, use it to create the initial groups of input fields.
 - [ ] Build app level component that contains all needed state infrastructure